Smokey555/Flixel-TextureAtlas/README.md

 # Flixel-TextureAtlas
- This is obsolete and was mostly done to test out shit, not to be an actual final solution, use https://github.com/Dot-Stuff/flxanimate instead.
+ This is obsolete and was mostly done to test out shit, not to be an actual final solution, use https://github.com/Dot-Stuff/flxanimate instead as it actually works the way TextureAtlas is intended to work.
  Very experimental Flixel implementation for Animate 2018 (2018 ONLY RIGHT NOW!)
 TextureAtlas.
 Mostly a fork of [Original](https://github.com/miltoncandelero/OpenFLAnimateAtlas).

  ## Credits / shoutouts